Skip to main content

 • Bake the wedges for 30 minutes, flip, and bake 25-30 minutes more, checking to make sure they don’t burn.

-• Serve with ketchup or your favorite dipping sauce.
+• Serve with ketchup or your favourite dipping sauce.

 They make the best side dish for burgers and sandwiches!
 It’ll be an instant hit at your next house party.
 Or just have them as a snack.